-The conference consists of theme plenaries, long-talk sessions, speed-talk sessions, problem solving sessions, and poster tours.
+The conference consists of plenaries, long-talk sessions, and speed-talk sessions.

 A long-talk session consists of three talks.
 Each presenter will give a 20 minute talk followed by a joint discussion that will last approximately 15 minutes.
 All sessions are chaired.
 We are accepting long-talk proposals for the following sessions: